nasif-co/Asterism/Code Descriptions/Server.md

 ```
 This function is one of the key pieces of the server, as it manages all the messages that go out from the server to the controllers, as well as the timing between each message.
 It is called every 200ms and the first thing it does is check if it needs to send a message.
 For this to be true, two conditions must be met:

-  * We have received a new position from the sliders *or* the standbyUpdate flag is set to true.
+  * We have received a new position from the sliders *or* the *standbyUpdate* flag is set to true.
   * We are NOT currently waiting to send a message

-If both conditions are met, we declare we are currently waiting to send a message (waitingToSend = true) and we declare that the update has been fulfilled (standbyUpdate = false).
-After this, we increment the amout of messages recently sent out (recentMessages++) but keep it at a limit of 9 messages.
-This counter will be used to define how mush time we must wait before sending the message we are about to send.
+If both conditions are met, we declare we are currently waiting to send a message (*waitingToSend* = true) and we declare that the update sync has been fulfilled (*standbyUpdate* = false).
+After this, increment the amout of messages recently sent out (recentMessages++) but keep it at a limit of 9 messages.
+This counter will be used to define how much time we must wait before sending the message we are about to send.

 Now, we set a timeout.
-This will send out our message by calling the sendTX function, logging the message to the console, setting the waitingtoSend flag as false and establishing that the new global position of the controllers is now synchronized.
+This will send out our message by calling the sendTX function, logging the message to the console, setting the waitingtoSend flag as false and establishing that the new global position of the controllers is now synchronized (*prevGlobalPosition = globalPosition;*).
 However, how much time we must wait to execute these operations is defined by the *flowControl* array:

 ```js
 var flowControl = [0,100,200,300,500,1000,1700,1700,1700];
 ```

 This variable has 9 positions, each with a different wait time in milliseconds.
 Which of these is used is defined by how many messages have been sent recently.
 Therefore is we have sent 2 messages, we must wait 100ms.
 If we have sent 9 or more we must wait 1700ms.
-These wait times were set through prototyping, trying to reach the shortest waittimes that would ensure the Arduinos would receive every message.
+These wait times were set through prototyping, trying to reach the shortest wait times that would ensure the Arduinos would receive every message.

 ### Receiving and Visualizing Messages from the Controllers